getmyinterns/docs/gmi-docs/docs/students/time-tracking.md

 Each `Timesheet`comprises a week of `Internship`.
 Just click on the dates of the week to open the details for such week.
 Click on **_Edit_** to keep filling in other empty days or change already filled in ones, and click on **_Save_** or **_Save and Submit_**.
 Edition is only available when the `Timesheet` has not been submitted yet.

 You can see the Status at the bottom left corner.
+In case the `Timesheet` is rejected, you will receive an email.

 Click on the **_Notes_** tab to check if there are any notes for you from your supervisor.